 You’ve got a logo designer whom you’ve tasked with, er, designing your logo.
 You’ve got someone else putting together your website, and yet another person setting up your social media marketing campaigns.
 Is it any wonder that nothing matches with anything else?
 You’re patting yourself on the back since you think you’ve saved a fortune – when you’ve actually cost yourself a bundle.

 The reality is customers see an uncoordinated mess.
 Nothing looks like it belongs with anything else.
 The ads don’t ‘feel’ like they’re coming from the same position as the website copy, email newsletter, or blog articles.
 That’s because your ‘marketing team’ is actually a bunch of different freelancers producing stuff in isolation from one another.

 There’s no single point of management, direction, or coordination – apart from you.

-Even though you don’t have a plan nor any real marketing experience, you’ve taken on the mantle of managing everything.
+Even though you don’t have a marketing plan nor any real-world marketing experience, you’ve taken on the mantle of managing everything.
 But since you don’t have formal training or education in marketing, or worked in a marketing capacity, you don’t know what to focus on and what to ignore.
 The result invariably looks like something the cat spewed-up.